Dr. Robert Sutton

 appointment after class

-COURSE DESCRIPTION: An introduction to the basic concepts and principles of logic including the rules of deduction, the categorical syllogism, induction, and fallacies, both formal and informal.
+COURSE DESCRIPTION: Introduction to the principles of logic including the rules of deduction, the categorical syllogism, induction, and fallacies.
+Initiation in computer logic programs.
+Satisfies University Studies IV: Building Competencies/Quantitative and Logical Reasoning.

 PAR basic studies classes in general